RobinKa/tfga/README.md

 # Create our input of shape [Batch, Units, BladeValues]
 tensor = tf.ones([20, 6, 4])

-# The matrix-multiply will perform vector * vector + vector
+# The matrix-multiply will perform vector * vector
 # so our result will be scalar + bivector + vector.
+# Use the resulting blade type for the bias too which is
+# added to the result.
 result_indices = tf.concat([
     sta.get_kind_blade_indices(BladeKind.SCALAR), # 1 index
     sta.get_kind_blade_indices(BladeKind.VECTOR), # 4 indices